ushahidi/pwa-prototype-reporting/README.md

 # pwa-prototype-reporting
-A playground for a PWA for reporting only purposes.
 This project started as an experimental prototype to migrate the functionality of Ushahidi survey submissions into a small standalone project that can be deployed anywhere and in the future could be linked to any ushahidi.io deployment chosen by the user.

 # Offline support
 - Supports loading the form while offline if you have used the app in the past